 The most common side effects of meloxicam in dogs involve gastrointestinal upset, much like other NSAID medications.
 If symptoms become extreme or alarming, then you should contact your vet.
 They may wish to adjust the dosage or find alternative treatment - after all these are not harmful and their main purpose is just to make the pet's life more comfortable!

-Taking meloxicam can result in a number of side effects such as:
+Taking meloxicam can result in a number of adverse events such as:

 Just like the vast majority of medications, meloxicam has a risk of allergic reaction that could lead to anaphylaxis.
-If you see signs such as swelling or difficulty breathing, contact your vet immediately!
+If you see signs such as swelling or difficulty breathing, contact your vet immediately before giving them their daily maintenance dose!
 Puppies and dogs who are pregnant or nursing shouldn't take this medication--let your veterinarian know if they have any other medical conditions too because it can be risky.

-Your vet should also be aware of all medications your dog is taking, even over-the-counter drugs.
-These can react poorly with meloxicam and cause negative side effects such as lethargy or an increased risk for kidney problems in some cases.
+Your vet should also be aware of all medications your dog is taking, even over-the-counter drugs, including other NSAIDS, to prevent drug interactions.
+These can react poorly with meloxicam and cause an adverse reaction such as:

 Meloxicam is a pain and inflammation reliever that can be great for you if taken as prescribed.
 However, an excess of this drug in dogs may lead to overdose and even death.
 So too could have an allergic reaction or any other ailment with meloxicam's side effects (e.g., excessive sedation).
 Be sure to pay attention not only to the symptoms but also how your pet reacts when given therapies like antihistamines which help alleviate some of their discomfort from allergies/analgesics sensitivities.